 - Ensure greater uptime as by-product

-May 27th 2021 marked the beginning of what will be a significantly greater regulatory regime for pipeline operators.
-The initial set of recommendations that are now requirements will require a new approach from many pipeline operators to achieve.
-Verve stands ready to help our nation’s infrastructure operators increase their cyber security maturity and readiness with our combination of software and services.
+May 27th, 2021 marked the beginning of what will be a significantly greater regulatory regime for pipeline operators.
+The initial set of recommendations that are now requirements will force a new approach from many pipeline operators to achieve – including greater active management of OT systems to maintain compliance with items such as patching, user & account access management, log management, etc. Many operational entities are already deploying models like OTSM and have increased efficiencies in monitoring and remediation within OT in a relatively short time.